JetBrains/Qodana/topics/cloud-api.md

 ## Inspections
 {id="cloud-api-inspections"}

-List inspections used by an organization by sending the request:
+List all inspections including FlexInspect inspections used by an organization by sending the request:

 ```cURL
 GET https://qodana.cloud/api/v1/public/organizations/inspections